Some Folks Are Hollow

 Lord there'll be some resurrection

-The church had to apologise
+The church had to apologize

 For crimes in times